CleasbyCode/pdvzip/README.md

 # pdvzip
-CLI tool used to embed a ZIP file within a PNG image, creating a *tweetable* and "[*executable*](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" PNG-ZIP polyglot file.
+Embed a ZIP/JAR file within a PNG image, to create a *tweetable* and "[*executable*](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" PNG-ZIP/JAR polyglot file.

-You can post your image on **X/Twitter** and a few other hosting sites, which retain the embedded **ZIP** file.
+You can post your image on **X/Twitter** and a few other hosting sites, which retain the embedded file.

 **Image size limits:** *X/Twitter (5MB), Flickr (200MB), ImgBB (32MB), PostImage (24MB), ImgPile (8MB).*